Yehya0/StockPredictor-LSTM/README.md

     Preprocess the data: The notebook preprocesses the data by calculating technical indicators (RSI, MACD), scaling the data, and preparing it for the LSTM model.
     Train the model: The notebook trains an LSTM model on the processed data.
     Make predictions: The notebook uses the trained model to predict future stock prices and visualize the results.

-Results
-Sample Plots
-Close Prices

-RSI

-MACD

-Future Predictions

-Conclusion

-In conclusion, this project demonstrates how LSTM neural networks can be utilized to predict stock prices.
-The model was trained on historical stock price data and evaluated on its ability to forecast future prices.